cadenzaflow/cadenzaflow-docs-static/get-started/content/apache-maven.md

   See the [blog post](https://cadenzaflow.com/blog/2022/03/a-new-domain-name-for-cadenzaflow-artifactory/) for insights.
 {{< /note >}}

-CadenzaFlow relies on JFrog Artifactory to provide CadenzaFlow artifacts to users at [artifacts.cadenzaflow.com](https://artifacts.cadenzaflow.com/).
-The artifact data is stored in [Amazon S3](https://aws.amazon.com/s3/) storage and gets served by [artifacts.cadenzaflow.com](https://artifacts.cadenzaflow.com/) via redirects to AWS S3.
+CadenzaFlow relies on Nexus Artifactory to provide CadenzaFlow artifacts to users at [nexus.cadenzaflow.com](https://nexus.cadenzaflow.com/).
+The artifact data is stored in [Amazon S3](https://aws.amazon.com/s3/) storage and gets served by [nexus.cadenzaflow.com](https://nexus.cadenzaflow.com/) via redirects to AWS S3.
 Users must be able to connect to both endpoints for artifact retrieval.

 ### Community Edition